marixel/jina-vault2/glycolysis.md

 disorganized info: during [[glycolysis]], [[hydrogen]] is removed and (something else) is undergoing [[reduction]]

 first stage summary:
-- glucose doubly phosphorylated, split into 2 parts, first of which splits into 3-carbon molecule
+- two ATP invested, glucose doubly phosphorylated, split into 2 parts, first of which splits into 3-carbon molecule

 #### phase 2:
+-

 ## flashcards